LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 Choose the output of your liking.
 You may use the default `PatchedBa2` folder, or navigate to your Magnum Opus installation and select `mods/[NoDelete] Workbase Optimized Textures`.
 PowerShell will now launch and begin verifying all of your archives, then repacking your .ba2 files.
-**This process may take an hour or two, depending on your hardware.** I recommend you go watch a movie.
-Die Hard is always a good choice.
+**This process may take an hour or two, depending on your hardware.
+For most people, it takes about fifteen minutes.**
 When the installer is finished, it will automatically close itself.
   -  If you chose the default `PatchedBa2` folder for your output, navigate to that folder, select all the archives inside, Copy them (right click > copy, or Ctrl+C).
 Then navigate to `Magnum Opus/mods/[NoDelete] Workbase Optimized Textures` and paste the archives here (right click > paste, or Ctrl+V).